Available in Classic and VPC

 } catch (InterruptedException ignore){}

-JVM is terminated immediately if there are no live general threads, regardless of the daemon thread.
+The JVM terminates immediately if there are no non-daemon threads running, regardless of daemon threads.

-Therefore, add the codes for waiting at the end of the program as above so that it can be terminated after sending all logs.
+Therefore, add a wait statement at the end of the program as described above, so that all logs are sent before the application exits.

-2. How can I log Java stack traces to the log4j (including NELO2)?
+2. How to log Java stack traces in Log4j (including NELO2)

-In order to output a stack trace using the log4j in Action, BO, DAO, and Java batch program, use the form of the log.error(e.getMessage(), e);.
+To print a stack trace in Action, BO, DAO, or Java batch programs using Log4j, use the form log.error(e.getMessage(), e);.

-SLF4J Logger is a method factor and does not support logging methods that only accept Throwable.
+The SLF4J Logger does not support logging methods that take only a Throwable as an argument.

 String[] aa = null;